formewp/forme-codegen/spec.md

 - Will add named method to the class ✅
 - Could add an optional entry to hooks.yaml

-Translator - `translator`
+Transformer - `transformer`

-- Will add a blank Translator class ✅
+- Will add a blank Transformer class ✅

 Migration - `migration`
 - Should create a blank migration in the style of phinx ✅